-4.1.1.
-Teaching - Where different assignment configurations are equally capable of meeting departmental needs and ensuring quality of instruction, the Program Director will adhere to the following priorities, in order.

-4.1.1.1.
-Priority is generally given where assignments may affect tenure and/or promotion.

-4.1.1.2.
-Priority is generally given to faculty where course work aligns with either research agenda and/or professional practice.

-4.1.1.3.
-Preference is given to limiting a faculty member's preparations of 3-4 credit courses to no more than two per term.
+- 4.1.1.
+Teaching Where different assignment configurations are equally capable of meeting departmental needs and ensuring quality of instruction, the Program Director will adhere to the following priorities, in order. - 4.1.1.1.
+Priority is generally given where assignments may affect tenure and/or promotion. - 4.1.1.2.
+Priority is generally given to faculty where course work aligns with either research agenda and/or professional practice. - 4.1.1.3.
+Preference is given to limiting a faculty member's preparations of instructing new courses, or courses instructed for the first time, to no more than two per year. - 4.1.1.4.
+Preference is given to limiting a faculty member's preparations of 3-4 credit courses to no more than two per term. - 4.1.1.5.

-4.1.1.4.
 Preference is given to rotating faculty members through certain classes and ensuring that at least two AAD faculty members are able to teach all regularly-scheduled courses.

-4.1.2.
-Research - Faculty research assignments are dictated by the need and availability of sponsored research.
-Principle investigators have discretion to assign work as needed.

-4.1.3.
-Service - Where different assignment configurations are equally as capable of meeting departmental needs, the Program Director will adhere to the following priorities.

-4.1.3.1.
-All reasonable accommodations will be made to ensure elected service assignments can be fulfilled by those elected individuals.4.1.3.2. priority is generally given to tenure-related faculty, then career non-tenure-related faculty, then adjunct faculty.
+- 4.1.2.
+Research Faculty research assignments are dictated by the need and availability of sponsored research.
+Principle investigators have discretion to assign work as needed. - 4.1.3.
+Service Where different assignment configurations are equally as capable of meeting departmental needs, the Program Director will adhere to the following priorities. - 4.1.3.1.
+All reasonable accommodations will be made to ensure elected service assignments can be fulfilled by those elected individuals. - 4.1.3.2.
+Priority is generally given to tenure-related faculty, then career non-tenure-related faculty, then adjunct faculty. - 4.1.3.3.

-4.1.3.3.
 Priority is generally given to faculty members in higher promoted ranks within a given academic classification.